garylirocks/quickrefs/azure-devops.markdown

 You can purchase these resources individually:

 - Paid parallel jobs (for pipeline), price differs for MS Hosted and Self-Hosted agents
+- Users:
-- Users: Basic, or Basic + Test Plans access level, Stakeholder users are free
+  - Basic, or Basic + Test Plans access level
+  - Stakeholder users are free
 - Advanced security: based on count of unique active committers
 - Artifact: based on storage usage

+## Users and groups

+### Users

+- Users could have different access levels
+  - Stakeholder: free, limited access to Boards, not repos ?
+  - Basic: most commonly used, access to most features except Test Plans
+  - Basic + Test Plans: access to all features except advanced security
+  - Other levels: based on Visual Studio/MSDN/GitHub Enterprise subscriptions
+- User access level could be assigned directly, or via group rules

+### Groups

+- Could be ADO group or MS Entra group
+- You can assign access level to users in a group, and scope to selected projects